PlanetLive/LinearA/disc/README.md

 <span style="font-size:1.2em;">**Auchichi (breast milk) - Let's meet each other later.
 I knew the day I met you, we'd meet again.**</span>

-The sailer is making a commitment to return in nine months,
+The sailor is making a commitment to return in nine months,

 and when he does, it will likely be to a new born child.